What Are Horseflies?

 Horseflies in the UK comprise of just 30 different species, in two families.
 We can loosely define these as the family Tabanidae (non-patterned wings) and the family Chrysopsinae (patterned wings).

-The female’s eyes are separated by a vertical band or eye-bridge, while the eyes of the male are close together, making identification easier.
+Males don’t bite, making identification useful.
+The female flies eyes have a vertical band or eye-bridge, separating them, while the males’ eyes have no such gap, making identification easier.

 How Dangerous Are Horseflies?